-The ability to communicate between full participants and non-participants in the statewide system is possible due to the inter-operational hardware and software being developed.
+The ability to communicate between full participants and non-participants in the statewide system is possible due to the inter-operational hardware and software.
 The improper use of this hardware can have minor to grave consequences.
-These standards, policies and procedures have been set forth to describe how and under what conditions the statewide radio system will be used.
+These standards, policies and procedures have been set forth to describe how and under what conditions WyoLink will be used.
 This is essential in order to maximize service to the citizens of the state and minimize potential negative consequences.
 Responsible management of this resource, therefore, requires that standards, protocols and procedures be enforced and that consequences of non-compliance be developed and implemented.